achiwa912/daemonlord/README.md

            |   5)                    6)                                 |
            |   7)                    8)                                 |

 Equipped items will have `*` mark next to the item name.
-You need to equip one item at a time for each member.
+You need to equip one item at a time and for each member.
 To change members, type `j, k` .

-<a id="orgb2f6a3c"></a>
+<a id="org7188287"></a>

 ## Save and Resume